UniOfGreenwich/ELEE1147_Exercises/src/Learning_C/Learning_C.md

 ## 5. User Input in C

-In C programming, `scanf_s()` is one of the commonly used function to take input from the user.
-The `scanf_s()` function reads formatted input from the standard input such as keyboards.
+In C programming, `scanf()` is one of the commonly used function to take input from the user.
+The `scanf()` function reads formatted input from the standard input such as keyboards.

 - Again we will modify the program to look like the code below: